pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 We've added dummy-encoding of some of the categorical variables for use in regression models below.
 We drop the first encoded class because this avoids identification issues in the estimation procedure.
 Additionally this means that the coefficients estimated for each of these indicator variables have an interpretation relative to the dropped "reference" class.

 First we'll look at a simple Kaplan Meier representation of the survival function estimated on our data.
 A survival function quantifies the probability that an event has not occurred before a given time i.e. the probability of employee attrition before a particular month.
 Naturally, different types of risk profile lead to different survival functions.
-Regression models, as is typical, help to parse the nature of that risk where the risk profile is complicated to articulate.
+Regression models, as is typical, help to parse the nature of that risk where the risk profile is too complicated to easily articulate.

 ```{code-cell} ipython3
 kmf = KaplanMeierFitter()